Slane29/ADF/README.md

 colcon build
 ```

-Open a new window and start the docker container using the instructions liste above (section 1.3).
+Open a new window and start the docker container using the instructions listed above (section 1.2.1).
 It is best practice to source the setup files and run the nodes in a separate terminal to the one you use to build the workspace in.
 For the following sections, you will use this new window.
 Please run the following command to source the setup files.

 ```sh
 source setup/install.bash
 ```

-### 4.1 Running the Water Level Publisher/Subscriber Nodes
+### 4.2 Running the Water Level Publisher/Subscriber Nodes
 To run the Water Level nodes, please run the following command.

 ```sh